ranjabi/twitter-clone-backend/README.md

 }
 ```

 The decision tree of caching can be seen below.
-The cache is saved as `key=user.id:{id}, value = userResponse`.
+The cache is saved as `key=user.id:{id}, value = userResponse` for user profile information and `key=user.id:{id}:recentTweets, value = recentTweets` for the recent tweets.
 ```
-is $ (root key) exist?
+is user.id:{id} exist?
     yes
-    is $.recentTweets exist?
+    is user.id:{id}:recentTweets exist?
         yes
         -> return cache

         no
-        cache miss for $.recentTweets
+        cache miss for user.id:{id}:recentTweets
         get recentTweets from db and store it to cache -> return the combined data from db (recentTweets) and cache (userProfile) no